SUCCESS STORY

 What changed in practice

-In Zendesk: we had to work with brokers because the tool was not native for WhatsApp.
+In Zendesk: we had to work with brokers because the tool was not natively built for WhatsApp.

-In Cloud Chat: official WhatsApp integrated directly, no workarounds.
+In Cloud Chat: official WhatsApp integrated directly, no hacky workaround.

 2️⃣ Simpler tool

-Zendesk was complex and expensive for what they used.
+Zendesk was complex and expensive for what we used.

 3️⃣ More aligned pricing model

-Zendesk charged per modules and add-ons, with long contracts.
+Zendesk charged for modules and add-ons, with long-term contracts.

-Cloud Humans has a more predictable model and no “gotchas”.
+Cloud Humans has a more predictable model with no “gotchas.”

 4️⃣ Much closer support

-In Zendesk, support was distant and often pushed us to expensive third-party consultancies.
+With Zendesk, support was distant and frequently pushed us toward expensive third-party consulting.

-At Cloud Humans, implementation and follow-up were done in real partnership.
+At Cloud Humans, implementation and follow-up were done in true partnership.

 The AI inside Zendesk was more complex to maintain.

-Rosa is simple to audit, adjust and evolve — directly through the interface.
+Rosa is easy to audit, adjust, and improve — directly through the interface.

 It was operational.